brunadrv/streamlit-flexible-hybrid/README.md

 ## 🎯 Overview

-The Flexible Hybrid Reporting Application automates the monthly compliance tracking process for HelloFresh's Flexible Hybrid policy, which requires Non-Essential employees to be in the office for an average of 2.5 days per week.
+The Flexible Hybrid Reporting Application automates the monthly compliance tracking process for Company's Flexible Hybrid policy, which requires Non-Essential employees to be in the office for an average of 2.5 days per week.

 **Previous Process:**
 - Manual monthly updates taking 4-6 hours